OhGreat/evolutionary_algorithms/README.md

  - **Thevenot**
  - **Bartels**

-## How to use

-### Installing
+## Installing
 To clone and use the repository, `Python 3` environment is required, with the packages found in the `requirements.txt` file in the main directory.
 To install them, run from `main directory` the following command:
 ```
 pip install -r requirements.txt
 ```
 To various EA components present in the `src/EA_components` directory, have been encapsuled for convenience in a pip package that can be installed via the following command:
 ```
-pip install EA-framework-OhGreat==0.2.2
+pip install EA-framework-OhGreat==0.2.4
 ```

-### Usage
+## Usage of cloned repository
 The main file to run experiments is the `main_es.py` file in the `src` directory.
 A detailed description of all the configurable parameters is available below.
-Example shell scripts have also been created as an example to set arguments, under the *scripts* directory.
+Example shell scripts have also been created as an example to set arguments, under the `scripts` directory.

-### Arguments

 The following arguments can be set when running `main_es.py`:
 - `-r` : defines the recombination type.
 Available options: *"Intermediate"*, *"GlobalIntermediary"*, *"Discrete"*, *"GlobalDiscrete"*.
 - `-m` : defines the mutation type.
 Available options: *"IndividualSigma"*, *"IndividualOneFifth"*.
 - `-s` : defines the selection type.
 Available options: *"PlusSelection"*, *"CommaSelection"*.